 Installation of applications built from Motmot components, such as the movie acquisition program fview or the FlyMovieFormat player playfmf, currently requires installation of several constituent modules.
 Due to this modular, multi-component nature of Motmot, use of a package manager facilitates easy installation.

-Packages for the native package management system of Ubuntu Linux (release “Hardy Heron”, version 8.04) are provided, making this is the the easiest way to get started and the best tested operating system.
+Packages for the native package management system of Ubuntu Linux (release “Lucid Lynx”, version 10.04) are provided, making this is the the easiest way to get started and the best tested operating system.
 The provided Ubuntu packages manage these dependencies, allowing automatic installation and updates, while on other systems, these dependencies must be handled manually.

 To summarize: